InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ```

 note:
-We need to actually have erlang / elixir running on these docker images, vs those where we just run the build.
+We need to actually have erlang / elixir running on these docker images, so we need to install these.

 ---